Online sports betting is not yet active in Florida. This page will be updated with the latest promos, news and odds once Florida sportsbooks launch.

 How do I calculate sports betting payouts?

-Calculating the exact payout for a wager can be confusing at times, though there are a variety of free betting calculators online to simplify things.
+Calculating the exact payout for a wager can be confusing at times, though there are a variety of bonus betting calculators online to simplify things.

 If you’re more interested in doing the work yourself, however, just keep in mind that negative numbers, such as -130, require you to wager more than you’re going to potentially win.
 In this case, you’d have to bet $130 with hopes of winning $100, or $65 with a potential return of $50, etc.